Shape Color Category Frequency2 Frequency1

 Here we provide astep-by-step overview of the core functions of the package using an example data set.

-Load the example data from the package edl
+Load the example data from the package edl:

 ## Shape Color Category Frequency2 Frequency1